Advice for Editors

 - One of our pet peeves with titles is when a periodical publication calls itself "Somesuch Press."
 Please don't call your project a "press" unless you publish book-length works (or you use an actual printing press).
 There's nothing wrong with creating a "journal" or "magazine."

-- Also, unless you are deeply committed to a certain schedule in perpetuity, don't include the frequency in the title, like "Saison Quarterly" or "Moon's Monthly."
+- Unless you are deeply committed to a certain schedule in perpetuity, don't include the frequency in the title, like "Saison Quarterly" or "Moon's Monthly."
 That might be a bit awkward when you change to a biannual schedule later on.

 - Don't be generic.
 A publication called "The Fiction Journal" will not be easy to search for and find at a behemoth like Google or even a dedicated resource like Duotrope.

 - Finally, check that other publications haven't already used that title or a similar title.
 At a minimum, that causes a lot of confusion, especially with submission reporting and tracking.
 The worst case scenario could be that you get sued for trademark infringement.
 No one wants that!

 If you have an idea to start up a poetry journal, for example, before you go through all of the trouble of founding it, consider how your poetry journal would be different from the hundreds of other poetry journals that are already established.
 Maybe you have a unique background or perspective, or you see room for improvement on previous efforts.
 We've seen new journals that are exactly like hundreds of others succeed, but most of the successful ventures offer a little something that's new.